 Developing A Secure Self

-Developing a Secure Self (DSS) is an attachment-based approach to adult psychotherapy that I have created over a period of years in response to the needs of my clients.
-I have trained hundreds of other therapists across North America and England in this approach.
+Developing a Secure Self (DSS) is an attachment-based, ego-state approach to adult psychotherapy that I created over a period of years in response to the needs of my clients.
+I have trained hundreds of therapists across North America, as well as in England, Europe, Asia, and Australia in this approach.

 Drawing on attachment theory and research, DSS works with the therapeutic relationship, ego states (younger aspects of self), and guided imagery to address insecure attachment.
 As an infant and/or child, the client may have missed out on the sensitive, attuned, and loving presence and responsiveness needed for healthy development.
 This deficit may lead to problems in adulthood such as low self-esteem, anxiety, depression, and if there is also a history of abuse, complex PTSD and dissociative disorders.
 Such clients may suffer from impaired emotional skills, addictions, and eating disorders.
 Developing a Secure Self is not just for clients who have “attachment issues.”
 Rather the approach provides an attachment-based context for therapy and is an ideal complement to trauma work as well as being valuable for those not stable enough to tolerate trauma work.
 It directly addresses an aspect of the client’s problems (attachment) that tends to underlie other problems.